 Strain the broth through a sieve into a large bowl.
-I pick out any pieces of meat that has not completely fallen apart and place into the broth.
+I pick out any pieces of meat that have not completely fallen apart and placed into the broth.
 Then I mash the veggies using the back of a spoon and lightly press against the sieve to release any juices.

 Stir in half of the roasted garlic cloves into the broth, breaking apart with the back of a spoon.
 I save the rest for serving.

 Lightly season the pork belly with salt and pepper.
 Drizzle an oven proof pan that is very deep or uses a dutch oven, with some olive oil, then sear each side of the pork belly until lightly golden brown.